-Form 8 - JCQ/AA/LD must be used to record information about a candidate's access arrangements and be presented by the SENCo for inspection.
+Form 8 - JCQ/AA/LD must be used to record information about a candidate's access arrangements/reasonable adjustments and be presented by the SENCo for inspection.
 The candidate's name must be recorded on every page of Form 8 and the form must be stapled together.
-The form must only be used for candidates with learning difficulties.
+The form must only be used for candidates with learning difficulties or where a Language Modifier is required..